Explore the wide range of successful project examples by selecting a topic of interest from the list below.

 - Developing a Carbon Footprint Analysis of a Research Lab microcredential badge that compares before/after energy usage data to quantify the impact of sustainability interventions in the laboratory.

 A stream that runs through the Penn State Harrisburg campus stream has and continues to provide many opportunities for education of students in environmental engineering, biology, and ecology.
 Learn more about “The Campus Stream to Support Water-Resources Engineering and Science Teaching and Research.”
-These projects are led by Dr. Shirley Clark, and represent some of her Living Lab work.
+These projects are led by Dr. Shirley Clark and represent some of her Living Lab work.
 Learn more on her Research Projects Summary site.

 Provenance trials are designed to yield information about adaptation of tree populations to their environments that can’t be discovered through modeling simulations or DNA analyses.
 The seedlings of 36 tree populations were planted by faculty and students and represent the entire black walnut range.
 Since 1980, they have provided a place for students to be involved in research about spatial change in climate.
 Each row of trees comes from one location, or provenance, and the differences between them are mainly genetic.
-Each population is presumably adapted to the seed origin’s climate and therefore has been subjected to a varying magnitudes of climate change.
+Each population is presumably adapted to the seed origin’s climate and therefore has been subjected to a varying magnitude of climate change.

 For example, a tree from Maine and a tree from Tennessee have different climate-transfer distances, enabling research about the timing of leaf emergence and leaf drop.
 Differences in growth among the populations and as a function of climate transfer are analyzed.